 Full-time trainees are automatically covered by the University for health insurance policy and are billed each semester by the University.
 For information about health insurance, trainees should review the Student Health Insurance website.
 Trainees may waive student health insurance by providing proof of private insurance coverage.
 Trainees who accept graduate assistantships must have health insurance coverage during their assistantships.
-Trainees must complete the GA Health Insurance Certification.
+In order to waive student health insurance, trainees must complete the GA Health Insurance Certification.
 The Graduate Programs Office will distribute the certification form to the graduate assistants.
 The GA Health Certification must be submitted to the Graduate Programs Office by September 1 for the fall semester and January 31 for the spring semester.
-Trainees with summer assistantships (usually hired for research grants) must complete the GA Health Insurance coverage must also submit a copy of both sides of the private health insurance card.
+Trainees with summer assistantships (usually hired for research grants) must complete the GA Health Insurance Certification by June 1.
+Trainees with private health insurance coverage must also submit a copy of both sides of the private health insurance card.